Teaching Language Models to Self-Improve through Interactive Demonstrations: Introduction

 Motivated by this finding, we propose \algo, a training algorithm that can more effectively train a small model to learn from its mistakes, generate feedback, and improve its performance on math and reasoning tasks. \algo{} is an iterative algorithm consisting of three stages: Interactive \textbf{Tr}ajectory Ed\textbf{i}ting, Data \textbf{Pos}t-processing, and Model \textbf{T}raining.
-Similar to the exploration stage in reinforcement learning, \algo{} first creates improvement demonstrations using the small model to \emph{interact} with the expert LLMs or relevant Python scripts.
-Then, \algo{} post-processes the collected data by filtering out failed improvement attempts, and then rebalances the dataset to disincentivize the model from trying to ``improve'' even when the attempt is already correct.
+Similar to the exploration stage in reinforcement learning, \algo{} first creates improvement demonstrations \emph{using the small model to interact} with the expert LLMs or relevant Python scripts.
+Then, \algo{} postprocesses the collected data by filtering out failed improvement attempts, and then re-balances the dataset to disincentivize the model from trying to self-``improve'' when it is not needed.
 Finally, \algo{} replays the post-process dataset \cite{hindsight-experience-replay,prioritized-experience-replay}, and trains the smaller model using weighted supervised learning. \algo{} repeats entire the process several times.
 We evaluate our approach on four maths and reasoning datasets from the BIG-Bench Hard \cite{bigbench_cot} collection, and find that \algo-trained models can use its learned self-improvement ability to improve their task performance.
 We also find that \algo-trained models achieve better in-domain and out-of-domain performance than models trained using just the ground truth step-by-step rationales and trained using direct LLM demonstrations \cite{saunders2022selfcritiquing,selfee2023}.
-This paper makes the following contributions: \begin{itemize} \item We illustrate how prior work \cite{saunders2022selfcritiquing,selfee2023} can be ineffective in training smaller models to self-improve their performance on math and reasoning tasks. \item We propose \algo, an iterative training algorithm that trains a smaller language model to learn to self-improve. \item We show that \algo-trained models can achieve better performance than models trained using ground truth rationales or trained using LLM demonstrations on four math and reasoning datasets from BIG-Bench hard. \end{itemize}
+This paper makes the following contributions: \begin{itemize} \item We illustrate how prior work \cite{saunders2022selfcritiquing,selfee2023} can be ineffective in training smaller models to self-improve their performance on math and reasoning tasks. \item We propose \algo, an iterative training algorithm that trains a smaller language model to learn to self-improve. \item We show that \algo-trained models achieve better performance than models trained using ground-truth rationales or using LLM demonstrations on four math and reasoning datasets from BIG-Bench Hard. \end{itemize}